 Harming Society as a Whole

-Also, if we don't understand the difference between mental health and illness, we are at risk of completely misjudging those battling mental illness.
-It makes it easier to view those with mental illness as less than and broken.
+Also, if we don't understand the difference between mental health and health disorders, we are at risk of completely misjudging those battling mental health disorders.
+It makes it easier to view those with mental health disorder as less than and broken.

-- When we collectively believe this myth, we are at risk of perpetuating mental illness stigma and discrimination.
-When we don’t fully understand a topic as complex as mental illness, we give life to false narratives and the cycle of misunderstanding continues to build and well-being is negatively impacted.
+- When we collectively believe this myth, we are at risk of perpetuating stigma and discrimination.
+When we don’t fully understand a topic as complex as mental health disorders, we give life to false narratives and the cycle of misunderstanding continues to build and well-being is negatively impacted.

 Tips For Addressing This Myth in Your Classroom

-- Use accurate language when talking about mental health and illness and correct students when they refer to these terms as the same thing.
+- Use accurate language when talking about mental health and mental health disorders and correct students when they refer to these terms as the same thing.

-- Give students a framework to understand by comparing mental health and illness to physical health and illness.
+- Give students a framework to understand by comparing mental health and mental health disorders to physical health and illness.

 - Be intentional about demystifying both mental health and mental illness.
 Both are apart of everyday life.
 The more we talk openly and honestly, the more we diminish stigma and lessen discrimination.